Fire Risk Assessment Guidance and Template for Small Businesses

 • The Health and Safety Executive has a large Fire Safety resource that provides useful information on fire hazards and how to prevent fires from happening.

-• The gov.uk pages also feature risk assessment guides for specific types of businesses.
+• The gov.uk pages also feature Risk Assessment Guides for specific types of businesses.

 Our friendly team are here to help with your fire risk assessment queries and to help you prevent fires happening in your workplace.

-If you need guidance or advice, or you need a more advanced fire risk assessment please contact the Surrey Fire & Safety Ltd team.
+If you need guidance or advice, or you need a more advanced fire risk assessment please contact the Surrey Fire & Safety team.